Advanced heavy-water reactor: Design

 The proposed design of the AHWR is that of a heavy-water-moderated nuclear power reactor that will be the next generation of the PHWR type.
 It is being developed at Bhabha Atomic Research Centre (BARC), in Mumbai, India and aims to meet the objectives of using thorium fuel cycles for commercial power generation.
 The AHWR is a vertical pressure tube type reactor cooled by boiling light water under natural circulation.
 A unique feature of this design is a large tank of water on top of the primary containment vessel, called the gravity-driven water pool (GDWP).
 This reservoir is designed to perform several passive safety functions.

 The overall design of the AHWR is to utilize large amounts of thorium and the thorium cycle.
 The AHWR is much like that of the pressurized heavy water reactor (PHWR), in that they share similarities in the concept of the pressure tubes and calandria tubes, but the tubes' orientation in the AHWR is vertical, unlike that of the PHWR.
 The AHWR's core is 3.5 m long and has 513 lattice locations in a square pitch of 225 mm.
 The core is radially divided into three burn up regions.
 The burn up decreases as it moves toward the external surface of the core.
-Fuel is occupied by 452 lattice locations and the remaining 37 locations are occupied by shutdown system-1.
+Fuel occupies 452 lattice locations and the remaining 37 locations are occupied by shutdown system-1.
 This consists of 37 shut-off rods, 24 locations are for reactive control devices which are consisted of 8 absorber rods, 8 shim rods, and 8 regulating rods.
 By boiling light water at a pressure of 7 MPa, heat is then removed.
 The main focus with this model is to get the total power and a coarse spatial power distribution within the core to be within certain degree of accuracy.